Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 }
 ```

 The code below is the complete code for our command.
-You may be wondering where its method is?
-How does it do anything.
-This can't be any use surely?

 ```
 public class SaveObjectToS3Command : ICommand